Jamy-L/AirSim-GYM-environment/README.md

  These details being cleared, SAC and TD3 appear to be the most logical choice.
 I have personally chosen to use SAC because I was more familiar with it.

  ## Workings with SAC
- SAC is explained in more details here : https://stable-baselines3.readthedocs.io/en/master/modules/sac.html It is strongly recommended to read the original article to understand the inner core of the algorithm.
+ SAC is explained in more details here: https://stable-baselines3.readthedocs.io/en/master/modules/sac.html It is strongly recommended to read the original article to understand the inner core of the algorithm.

- In a pragmatic way, three protagonists come to action during the training :
+ In a pragmatic way, three protagonists come to action during the training:
  <ul>
  <li> A critic network learns to predict the expected reward for any action, in a given state.
 There are actually 2 critic networks being trained at each step, and the best one is selected every time.</li>
  <li> The entropy coefficient basically regulates whether policies will rather explore or exploit the environment.
 It is evolving during the training, and helps a long to stabilize the learning process.
 Generally, the coefficient starts at a high value, and converges toward 0 at the end of training.</li>